stacks-network/docs/_core/naming/comparison.md

 Whereas ENS tries to use on-chain logic as much as possible, BNS tries to use the blockchain as little as possible.
-BNS only uses it to store a database log for name operations (which are interpreted with an off-chain BNS node like Blockstack Core).
+BNS only uses it to store a database log for name operations (which are interpreted with an off-chain BNS node like Stacks Blockchain).
 BNS name state and BNS subdomains reside entirely off-chain in the Atlas network.
 This has allowed BNS to migrate from blockchain to blockchain in order to survive individual blockchain failures, and this has allowed BNS developers to upgrade its consensus rules without having to get the